List of biographies of Muhammad

-This is a chronological listing of biographies of the Islamic prophet Muhammad, ranging from the earliest traditional writers to modern times.
+This is a chronological listing of biographies of the Islamic prophet, Muhammad, from the earliest traditional writers to modern times.

+Number of biographies

+The literature is extensive: in the Urdu language alone, a scholar from Pakistan in 2024 came up with a bibliography of more than 10,000 titles counting multivolume works as a single book and without taking into account articles, short essays or unpublished manuscripts, with the author also precising that the literature in Arabic is even more important.

 Earliest biographers

 The following is a list of the earliest known Hadith collectors who specialized in collecting Sīra and Maghāzī reports.